AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 rules.

-When Ghost code is not compiled, the expression valuating ghost parameter is not evaluated and no parameters is passed.
+When Ghost code is not compiled, the expression valuating ghost parameter is not evaluated and no parameter is passed.

-Inside the body of a procedure or a function, ghost parameters behave like Ghost variable and can only be used in the context of ghost code.
+Inside the body of a procedure or a function, ghost parameters behave like Ghost variables and can only be used in the context of ghost code.

 Controlling parameters cannot be marked as being ghost (as the tag of the object is always needed at run-time to resolve dispatching).